elliotec/greenery/file.txt

-You now have Asian Flu.
+You will engage in a profitable business activity.